Silicon Valley Dines with Trump, August Jobs Slump & Elon’s $1T Pay Package

 used him as a political pawn to destroy the labor unions.

-And those companies that supported Hitler vocally outperformed the ones that didn't.
+And those companies that supported Hitler vocally

+outperformed the ones that didn't.
 And slowly but surely, industry got weaponized.

-And pretty soon there was no one.
+And pretty soon there was no one to speak out.

+This is a dangerous precedent.
 I find all of this very disturbing and,

 you know, and on a lighter note, just almost sort of sort of comical, because I think these guys are literally like throwing up in their mouth

 when they're there being put on display.
+Your thoughts, Ed?
+Well, I agree with all of that.

 I'd love to hear more about

-what you think happened before that dinner, because all that I could think about when I was watching that is just the total loss of dignity among all of those men, very powerful powerful individuals.
+what you think happened before that dinner, because all that I could think about when I was watching that is just the total loss of dignity among all of those men, very powerful individuals.

 I said this on social media, but my view is the line between that dinner and sex work is extremely slim.
+And all of those guys did that on camera.

 And, you know, Tim Cook going on there and saying how much he enjoys interacting and having dinner and thanking him profusely for the opportunity to dine with him.
+Sam Altman doing the same thing.

+I can't understand how they were able to bring themselves to do that.
 I mean, did someone take them aside before the dinner and say, hey, here's what you got to do.

 And then we're going to give you a contract, but what you got to do is you got to get out there and we're going to put it on camera and you're going to say, thank you, Mr.

 President, for everything you've done for us.
+Is that what happened?
+Because if I'm them,

-I'm mortified
+I'm mortified.

 at this and the fact that the entire nation saw it, the fact that it was all on camera.
+And these are guys who I assume kind of care about how they're viewed publicly, or maybe not.

-I mean, how do we, how do we justify the, the loss of dignity in this situation?
+I mean, how do we, how do we justify the loss of dignity in this situation?
+Well, I don't know.
+Think about the things you and Clara do for me.

 I was going to say, Tim Cook sounded like me in my end of year review.
+Okay.

+Here's the difference.
 You're not already billionaires.

-Like I understand this behavior from people
+Like, I understand this behavior from people

 trying to develop economic security for them and their families.
+I get it.

-If you have a total ego-driven boss and you figured out all you need to do is compliment him and you'll get a promotion and you'll make more money, I get it.
+If you have a total ego-driven boss and you figured out all you need to do is compliment him

+and you'll get a promotion and you'll make more money, I get it.
 But what I don't understand about these people

 is Sam Harris, one of my role models, said something to kind of change my view on this stuff.